American Forts: East

 (1776 - 1783), Jersey City

 Patriot earthworks were built in 1776, but abandoned before the British, who took them over.
 The British built a circular redoubt mounting six heavy guns, protected by a ditch and an abatis; a second oblong redoubt armed with four guns; two blockhouses; five lines of breastworks; and three barracks.
 A magazine was located in the oblong redoubt.
 This was considered to be the principal western outpost of the British defenses of New York City.
-Patriot forces under "Light Horse" Harry Lee successfully attacked the garrison in 1779, but had to retreat for fear of immediate reprisals from across the Hudson River.
-The fort was strengthened in 1781.
-Located in a 15-block area centered at Washington and Sussex Streets.
+Patriot forces under "Light Horse" Harry Lee successfully attacked the garrison in August 1779, but had to retreat for fear of immediate reprisals from across the Hudson River.
+The fort was strengthened by the British in 1781, and held until November 1783.
+Located in a 15-block area centered at Washington, Grand, and Sussex Streets.
+Marker at Washington and Grand Streets at Paulus Hook Park.
+A granite obelisk was erected in 1903 by the D.A.R. to mark the battle site.
+It was removed in 1936, but replaced with a new monument in 1985.

 Bergen Neck Fort